Short Term Scientific Missions

 The applicant can apply for a pre-payment of 50% of the Grant.
 The applicant must keep in mind that the transfer of the 50% of the Grant can only take place after the mission has started and will be decided by the Grant Holder (GH) Institution.
 When the STSM applicant requests and is granted a pre-payment of 50% of the grant, the STSM host receives a notification requesting her/him to confirm to the GH that the STSM started on schedule.
 Without the host confirmation, the prepayment cannot be done.

-For year 2, there will be two calls:
+For year 2, there are 3 calls:

 • The first application was open from 4 December 2023 until 6 January 2024, the selection process was conducted in January 2024, the decision communicated end January, and the STSMs will have to happen in the period February-June 2024.